jonathanparker21/pwa-text-editor/README.md

 # pwa-text-editor

 ## purpose
 The purpose of this homework was to create a text editor that meets PWA criteria.
-Using IndexedDB, service worker, a manifest file and a webpack, we built a text editor applicaiton that runs in the browser and is functional whether the client is online or offline.
+Using IndexedDB, service worker, a manifest file and a webpack, we built a text editor application that runs in the browser and is functional whether the client is online or offline.

 ## heroku deployment

+## tips
+If you're having trouble getting the app to work, try manually clearing your browser's cache.

 ---